Gasparilla Festival of the Arts Event Overview

 Whether by car, water taxi, public transportation, ride sharing or bike, there are plenty of options to get to the Gasparilla Festival of the Arts!
 Our location at Julian B. Lane Riverfront park offers several nearby parking options.

-Visit the information/merchandise tent just west of the main show artist booths and take home a T-shirt, poster or other collectible item to remember your day!
+Visit the information/merchandise tent and take home a T-shirt, poster or other collectible item to remember your day!

 Visit our Children's Activity tent, Art Collectors in Training and Children's Stage and support artists and art collectors in the making.